boristsr/gdcorner-website/_documentation/rushhour/08-vehicle-model-requirements.md

   - If you have negative scales, apply the transforms on the meshes
   - [Apply Transforms]({% link _documentation/rushhour/82-common-blender-fixes.md %}#apply-transforms)
 - There is no parent relationship between objects, and the transforms are not relative
+- Wheels can't have any camber/slant.
+This will cause the appearance of wobbling wheels.